 Cook holds a BA in international studies from Vassar College, an MA in international relations from the Johns Hopkins School of Advanced International Studies, and both an MA and Ph.D. in political science from the University of Pennsylvania.
 He speaks Arabic and Turkish and reads French.

 |Prof. David Cuthell

-David Cuthell was the Executive Director of The Institute of Turkish Studies and a visiting Professor at Georgetown University between 2005-2011.
+David Cuthell was the Executive Director of The Institute of Turkish Studies and a visiting Professor at Georgetown University between 2005 and 2011.
 He is currently a visiting professor at Columbia University.
-Cutehell previously directed the Turkish, Middle East and Central Asian Studies at Stevens Institute of Technology in Hoboken New Jersey.
+Cuthell previously directed the Turkish, Middle East and Central Asian Studies at Stevens Institute of Technology in Hoboken, New Jersey.
 Prof.Cuthell has a Ph.D. in history from Columbia as well as an earlier MA in Political Economy and an MBA in International Finance.
 Prior to returning to Columbia University in 1998 for his doctorate, Prof. Cuthell worked in the capital markets for twenty years in New York and London for Citibank and Morgan Stanley and later was a Managing Director of fixed income trading at Mabon Securities.
 His research interests include the social and demographic transformation of the 19th century Ottoman Empire as well as the impact of technology on Ottoman and modern Turkish society.
-He recently contributed to The Creation of Iraq: 1914-1922 (Columbia Press 2004).
+He contributed to The Creation of Iraq: 1914-1922 (Columbia Press 2004).

 |Prof. Walter Denny